 An exploration of the theoretical approaches to understanding comparative politics.
 The course addresses the dimensions and requirements of good theory as well as emphasizing the comparative politics research methodologies.
-Theoretical issues explored will include classical theory, institutional, cultural, and rational choice approaches, social movements, political change (including democratization), the state, and civil society.
-Prerequisites: PLSC 120, PLSC 140, senior standing, and permission of instructor.
-Credits: 3(3-0) Offered once every two to three semesters.
+Theoretical issues explored will include classical theory, institutional,

 PLSC 321 State and Society in the Nonwestern World